 This course covers music that has been considered to be experimental, radical or transgressive in classical music, jazz and rock.
 Through surveying European and American perspectives on the relations between the arts and society in the 19th and 20th centuries, we work toward understanding the ideologies that have motivated musicians to locate their styles and practices outside of an imagined mainstream.
 In studying influential musical works from the last two centuries, we seek to clarify how musicians have put their ideologies into musical practice.
 Offered occasionally.
 Prerequisite: MUS 200/201.
 Also offered through Peace Studies.

 The fundamental activity in this course is observation.
 Having arrived at a formative idea for a composition by means of a close analysis of a generative source, we begin describing that idea by any of several means (for example, a score, a performance or a sound generator), and making sense of that idea in sound.
 At the discretion of the instructor, students work with acoustic instruments, digital music technology, or both.
 Offered occasionally.
 Prerequisites: MUS 200/201 and MUS 220.
 May be repeated for credit when course content varies.

 470, 471.
 Advanced Projects in Music.

 Independent research in an area of musical study under the guidance of a member of the music faculty.
-Students must submit a written proposal to the department chair no later than November 15 for projects to be undertaken in the spring semester or April 15 for projects to be undertaken in the fall semester.
-Prerequisites: Music 200/201, 210, and at least one other course in music.
+Students must submit a written proposal to the department chair no later than November 15 for projects to be undertaken in the spring semester or April 15 for projects for the following fall.
+Prerequisites: MUS 200/201, MUS 210, and at least one other course in music.

 489, 490.
 SYE: Independent Study.